 Your first option in a Chapter 7 case is to enter into a reaffirmation agreement with your car lender.
 If you own your car free and clear, this option does not apply to you.
 A reaffirmation agreement means that you contract with the lender to take the car loan out of the bankruptcy altogether.
 It won't be subject to the bankruptcy discharge, and in exchange for keeping the car, you have to continue making the payments.
 It also means that the lender could repossess the car and sue you for a deficiency judgment if you default on the loan.

 Contact your car lender if you wish to pursue a reaffirmation agreement.
-A reaffirmation agreement must be approved by the bankruptcy court, and they generally won't approve it if the lender does not reduce the interest rate or principal balance of the loan.
+It must be approved by the bankruptcy court, and they generally won't approve it if the lender does not reduce the interest rate or principal balance of the loan.
 You also have to show that you can afford to make the payments, which can be difficult to do if your bankruptcy paperwork shows you don't have enough disposable income to cover the amount.

 Motion to Redeem

-You must file a motion to redeem with the bankruptcy court according to its rules of procedure, including serving the motion on your car lender and provide evidence to the court of the current retail value of the car.
-If the court agrees, it will grant your motion and order the car lender to accept a lump sum payment.
-Upon payment, the lender will transfer title, free and clear, to you.
+You must file a motion to redeem with the bankruptcy court according to its rules of procedure, including serving the motion on your car lender and providing evidence to the court of the current retail value of the car.
+If the court agrees, it will grant your motion and order the car lender to accept a lump-sum payment.
+Upon payment, the lender will transfer title to you free and clear.
 Filing a motion can be complicated, and it's recommended that you consult a bankruptcy attorney if you are considering this option.

 Pay and Drive